azarketa/Thermodynamics-theoretical-pills/source/Gas_mixtures.md

 - The molar fractions vary linearly along the considered interval: the molar fraction of $\text{N}_{2}$ increases linearly, and the one of $\text{O}_{2}$ decreases accordingly, thus fulfilling the normalization constraint of adding up to 1.

 - The evolution of the mass fractions is slightly different, as they show a slight bending on their linear tendency, resembling more to parabolic shapes.
-This is due to the fact that the mass fractions are computed by multiplying the molar fractions with the ratio of the molar weight of the constituent to the molar weight of the mixture (see {eq}`eq_frac_relation}).
+This is due to the fact that the mass fractions are computed by multiplying the molar fractions with the ratio of the molar weight of the constituent to the molar weight of the mixture (see equation {eq}`eq_frac_relation`).
 As both the molar fraction and the molar weight of the mixture follow linear trends (as observed in the second figure), a difference in their slopes results in a tendency for the mass fractions that departs slightly from a straight line.

 - The mixture constants increase steadily throughout the considered interval, and they do so linearly (the counteracting parabolic trends of the mass fractions entering the computation of the weighted averages for the $c_{p}$ and $c_{v}$ cases cancel each other out, leading to a linear trend instead).
 ```